akosiorek/akosiorek.github.io/_posts/2017-09-03-implementing-air.markdown

 Technically, the order is different, because it has to infer presence of an object and its location before attending to it; and the name describes only the inference process, not reconstruction.

-What's beautiful, is that we get a variable-length representation of the image: the more complicated the image is, the longer the representation we get.
+What's beautiful, is that we get a variable-length representation of the image: the more complicated the image is, the longer the representation will be.
 What's even better, is that we know that each piece of description is tied to a particular location (and hopefully an object), which allows explicit reasoning about objects and relations between them.

 # Results
 Measuring performance of generative models is always tricky, and I'd recommend [this paper](https://arxiv.org/abs/1511.01844) for a discussion.
 Here are some plots similar to the ones reported by the AIR paper.
 The first row of the topmost figure shows the input images, rows 2-4 are reconstructions at steps 1, 2 and 3 (with marked location of the attention glimpse in red, if it exists).
-Rows 4-7 are the reconstructed image crops, and above each crop is the probability of executing 1, 2 or 3 steps.
+Rows 5-7 are the reconstructed image crops, and above each crop is the probability of executing 1, 2 or 3 steps.
 If the reconstructed crop is black and there is "0 with ..." written above it, it means that this step was not used (3rd step is never used, hence the last row is black).
 Click on the image for a higher-resolution view.

 <div style="margin: auto">
   <a href="reconstruction_300k.png">